kekyo/FlashCap/README.md

 // ...
 ```

-Your first frame processor is ready.
+Your first frame processor is ready to go.
 And even if you don't actually run it, you're probably aware of its features and problems:

 * The delegate is invoked in the shortest possible time when the frame arrives.
 (It is the fastest to the point where it is invoked.)